President of Nepal

+The president of Nepal, officially the president of the Federal Democratic Republic of Nepal, is the head of state of the Federal Democratic Republic of Nepal.
+The president is the nominal head of the executive, the first citizen of the country, and the supreme commander of the Nepalese Armed Forces.
+Ram Chandra Poudel has been since 13 March 2023.

 The president is indirectly elected by an electoral college comprising the Federal Parliament of Nepal and the provincial assemblies of each of Nepal's seven provinces, who themselves are all directly elected.

 The office was created in May 2008 after the country was declared a republic.
-The Current President of Nepal is Ram Chandra Poudel who was sworn in on 13 March 2023.

 Origin

-Under the interim constitution adopted in January 2007, all powers of governance were removed from the King of Nepal, and the Nepalese Constituent Assembly elected in the 2008 Constituent Assembly election was to decide in its first meeting whether to continue the monarchy or to declare a republic.
-During the suspension of the monarchy, Girija Prasad Koirala, then Prime Minister of Nepal, acted as the Head of State.
+Under the interim constitution adopted in January 2007, all powers of governance were removed from the king of Nepal, and the Nepalese Constituent Assembly elected in the 2008 Constituent Assembly election was to decide in its first meeting whether to continue the monarchy or to declare a republic.
+During the suspension of the monarchy, Girija Prasad Koirala, then prime minister of Nepal, acted as the head of state.
 On 28 May 2008, the Assembly voted to abolish the monarchy.
 Ram Baran Yadav was elected by a historic vote in the Constituent Assembly, and was sworn in as the nation's first president, ending a 247-year-old monarchy.